 Surface water monitored at Storm Water Outfall 03 is primarily storm water runoff from the west half of Zone 12 South.
-Periodically, water from the fire protection system is discharged through this outfall.
+Periodically, water from the fire protection system is discharged through this outfall during routine maintenance activities.
 There are no industrial effluents discharged through this outfall.

-Permit-required monitoring at Storm Water Outfall 03 was conducted during all four quarters of 2019.
+Permit-required monitoring at Storm Water Outfall 03 was conducted during the second and third quarters of 2020.
 Activities included visual monitoring, pH evaluation, and metal analyses.
-Visual examinations showed no abnormalities based on the visual criteria contained in the MSGP.
-The pH was normal.
-All metal concentrations were below their respective IWQP in 2019.
+Visual examinations showed no abnormalities based on the visual criteria contained in the MSGP and pH was normal.
+All metal concentrations were below their respective IWQP in 2020.